What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 Under 250$ [Check The Latest Price]

-Let’s approach the world of sport earbuds, how good are them for cycling?
-The Powerbeats Pro have a few strong points that make them interesting for bikers.
+Let’s approach the world of sports earbuds, how good are they for cycling?
+The Powerbeats Pro has a few strong points that make them interesting for bikers.

-The sound is powerful, balanced, with a high dynamic range but lacks somehow in the midrange.
+The sound is powerful, and balanced, with a high dynamic range but lacks somehow in the midrange.
 Call quality is also very good.
-The Powerbeats Pro aren’t completely noise-canceling (don’t block out ambient noise), which is better for cycling.
-In case you still don’t feel safe, you can wear only one, as those cycling earbuds are completely independent from each other.
+The Powerbeats Pro isnโt completely noise-canceling (donโt block out ambient noise), which is better for cycling.
+In case you still don’t feel safe, you can wear only one, as those cycling earbuds are completely independent of each other.

-The downside is mainly their size, a bit too big and heavy, might causa annoyance when worn with helmet and sunglasses.
+The downside is mainly their size, a bit too big and heavy might cause annoyance when worn with a helmet and sunglasses.

 Specifications: